jadon-binda/jadon-binda/README.md

 Hi Devs and Community!
 Welcome to my github page!
 My name is Jadon, live in BH, a Galo supporter and i'm looking for an opportunity in the development area.
-At the moment I'm studying software development (full stack) at [Cubos Academy](https://cubos.academy/) and my dream is one day be able to use technology to collaborate with nature, the environment and sustainability.
+At the moment I'm studying software development (FullStack) at [Cubos Academy](https://cubos.academy/) and my dream is one day be able to use technology to collaborate with nature, the environment and sustainability.

 <hr>